← Back to research

 FactorAssessment

 Tembo's bet is that the coding agent market will remain fragmented — no single agent will win — so the orchestration layer becomes the durable value.
-This thesis aligns with the current market trajectory.
+Whether that thesis holds is unproven; agent vendors (Anthropic, OpenAI, Cursor) are themselves adding orchestration features that could compress the standalone layer.

 Bottom Line